chazlarson/Media-Scripts/README.md

 Misc scripts and tools.
 Undocumented scripts probably do what I need them to but aren't finished yet.

+## Requirements

+1. A system that can run Python3
+1. Python3 installed on that system

 ## Setup

 1. clone repo
 1. Install requirements with `pip install -r requirements.txt` [I'd suggest doing this in a virtual environment]
+1. cd to desired directory
 1. Copy `.env.example` to `.env`
 1. Edit .env to suit

 All these scripts use the same `.env` and requirements.

+TODO: move `.env` file to top level and use it from there.

 ### `.env` contents